 What Does Exfoliating Do?

-Unclogs Pores
+Exfoliation Unclogs Pores

-If you have acne-prone skin, regular exfoliation and cleansing will help to keep your skin clear and prevent acne.
-Exfoliating can effectively get rid of acne-causing bacteria, particularly through chemical exfoliation with gentle alpha hydroxy acids (AHAs), like glycolic acid.
-Beta hydroxy acids (BHAs) like salicylic acid are excellent at removing excess oil and preventing breakouts as well.
-Exfoliating your face will also help prevent acne caused by oily skin and clogged hair follicles.
+If you have oily or acne-prone skin, regular exfoliation and cleansing will help keep your skin clear and prevent acne.
+Exfoliating can effectively get rid of acne-causing bacteria, particularly through chemical exfoliation with gentle alpha acids like glycolic acid.

 It Can Help Actives Penetrate Deeper

 By exfoliating dead skin cells on your face, actives will be able to penetrate into your skin barrier more deeply.
-Without dry, dead cells on the surface of your skin, any actives that you use in your skincare routine will have fewer barriers to getting into the skin - and that's exactly what you want.
-When something that is rich in nourishing ingredients penetrates your skin deeper, it’s able to work more effectively for a longer period of time.
+Without dead skin on the outer layer of your skin, any actives that you use in your skin care routine will have fewer barriers, meaning those ingredients can penetrate deeper into the skin barrier—and that’s exactly what you want.

-Evens Out Skin Tone
+It Evens Out Skin Tone

-Worried about dark spots, dry or flaky patches, hyperpigmentation, or other texture and pigment concerns?
+Worried about dark spots, dry skin, flaky patches, hyperpigmentation, or other texture and pigment concerns?
 Exfoliating products smooth your skin’s texture, which means your skin will appear more uniform over time.
 The uneven tone can be caused by dead skin cells, so exfoliating dead skin can bring newer skin to the surface.
-This will allow for glowing, smooth skin that pushes impurities out.
+This process will allow for glowing, smooth skin that pushes impurities out.

-Stimulates Collagen
+It Stimulates Collagen

-Boosts Circulation and Lymphatic Drainage
+It Boosts Circulation and Lymphatic Drainage

-Exfoliation isn't just good for your skin—it's good for your whole body.
-When you scrub away dead skin cells, you're also stimulating the lymphatic system, which helps to filter out toxins and regulates tissue fluid levels.
+Exfoliation isn’t just good for your skin—it’s good for your whole body.
+When you scrub away dead skin cells, you’re also stimulating the lymphatic system, which helps filter out toxins and regulates tissue fluid levels.

-This stimulation results in oxygen-rich blood nourishing your skin’s surface as well as providing skin detoxification.
-And since the lymphatic system works closely with your immune system, keeping it healthy is essential for overall health and well-being.
+This stimulation results in oxygen-rich blood nourishing your skin's surface as well as providing skin detoxification.
+And since the lymphatic system works closely with your immune system, keeping it healthy is essential for overall well-being.

-Ingrown Hairs
+It Prevents Ingrown Hairs

 How Often Should You Exfoliate Your Face and Body?